photo by John Quilty, 2023

 SELECTED PERFORMANCES

-The Museum of Art and Design, with sculptor Julianne Swartz, 2017
+Museum of Art and Design, Sine Bodies with Julianne Swartz, 2017

 PRESS & RADIO